Bio-inspired decision making in robot swarms under biases: Methods

-The opinion dynamics of the swarm can be modelled by using mean-field models, in the form of a system of ordinary differential equations (ODEs).
+The opinion dynamics of the swarm can be modelled using mean-field models in the form of a system of ordinary differential equations (ODEs).
 This model assumes the continuous limit $N \rightarrow \infty$, that is, the swarm has infinite size (finite-sized system models are discussed in the Section~\textit{\nameref{sec:stochastic_analysis}}).
 This assumption is effective for making good approximations of large-scale, well-mixed systems and enables the use of dynamical systems and bifurcation analysis to generate deterministic predictions of the system's behaviour \cite{strogatz2018,leonard2024fast}.

-We focus on the best-of-$n$ decision problem with $n=2$ options, where a swarm of $N$ agents---or robots---exchange information in order to select collectively the best option.
+We focus on the best-of-$n$ decision problem, where a swarm of $N$ agents---or robots---exchange information to select the best option collectively.
+We present the binary models ($n=2$ options) here, and discuss the general $n$-option formulation in Supplementary Text ST6.
 Options A and B are associated with a quality value, $q_a$ and $q_b$, respectively.
 The ratio of the two qualities is $q=q_b/q_a$.
 Without loss of generality, we assume that $q_a \ge q_b >0$, which implies that $q\in(0,1]$.
 How an agent committed to A (in state $A$), committed to B (in state $B$), or uncommitted (state $U$) changes its opinion depends on the opinion update mechanism.
-We consider two mechanisms: direct-switch and cross-inhibition (see Figure~\ref{fig:bias}A-B).
+We consider two mechanisms: direct-switch and cross-inhibition (see Figure~\ref{fig:robot-fsm}A-B).

 Let $a, b$, and $u$ be the proportions of robots in the states $A, B$, and $U$, respectively.
-Note that, in this basic models, we do not consider separated dissemination and exploration phases (which are only relevant to the robot-specific model, presented in the Supplementary Equation SE1).
+Note that, in these basic models, we do not consider separated dissemination and exploration phases (which are only relevant to the robot-specific models, presented in the Supplementary Equations SE1-SE4).

 The ODE system for the direct-switch model with generic asocial dynamics reads as

 where $b=1-a$.